Understanding Restricted Stock Unit Taxes

 If your employer does not withhold tax on your RSUs, you’ll be responsible for paying estimated taxes on their value.
 As with other estimated taxes, the IRS requires that you send quarterly payments for the estimated amount of tax you’ll be liable for at the end of the year.

-At WestStar we understand just how valuable RSUs are as employee incentives.
-To make sure you’re equipped with the knowledge you need to pursue your future with confidence and clarity, don’t hesitate to get in touch.
+To make sure you’re equipped with the knowledge, advice and guidance you need to pursue your future with confidence and clarity, don’t hesitate to get in touch.